-Paper Length Tasks 1 listening 35 minutes (F) 45 minutes (H) Questions to be answered non- verbally, in English and in the target language 2 speaking 7-9 minutes (F) 10-12 minutes (H) A role-play, a photo card, and a general conversation 3 reading 45 minutes (F) 60 minutes (H) Questions to be answered non-verbally, in English and in the target language, plus a translation into English 4 writing 60 minutes (F) 75 minutes (H) Structured and open-ended writing tasks plus a translation into the target language variety of resources and materials, with increasing emphasis on examination techniques as the course progresses.
+Paper Length Tasks l listening 35 minutes (F) 45 minutes (H) Questions to be answered non-verbally, in English and in the target language 2 speaking 7-9 minutes (F) 10-12 minutes (H) A role-play, a photo card, and a general conversation 3 reading 45 minutes (F) 60 minutes (H) Questions to be answered non-verbally, in English and in the target language, plus a translation into English 4 writing 60 minutes (F) 75 minutes (H) Structured and open- ended writing tasks plus a transla- tion into the target language

 The key word at GCSE is authenticity; you will use language needed for real situations that you will encounter in the country under study, either on an exchange visit or beyond school.
 Practice in all four skills using topic specific material will hence be at the heart of every good language lesson.
-Lessons are varied and enjoyable, using a wide
+Lessons are varied and enjoyable, using a wide variety of resources and materials, with increasing emphasis on examination techniques as the course progresses.